 The CAD/CAM lab is located on the basement level and offers a range of software for modeling and design.

 The all-purpose makerspaces in studios 110 and 120 contain laser-cutters, basic 3D printers, hand tools, and more.

 The electronics lab is located in room 210C and contains soldering irons, oscilloscopes, multi-meters, and more.

-The AV production lab is located in room 220C and contains a wide format printer, scanner, vinyl cutter, and photo studio.
+The AV production lab is located in room 220C and contains resources for instructor and general use, such as a scanner and photo backdrop.